rcparke/FileSizeVisualizer/README.md

 A tool for visualizing storage usage.

-I recommend using WizTree, which this project is inspired by, as this is a highly unoptimized tool made recreationally
+I recommend using WizTree, which this project is inspired by, as this is a highly unoptimized tool made recreationally.

 Going to use Python to get more comfortable, I want to work with Python ML libraries in future projects.